codigoymate/gtk-sudoku/README.md

 ### Collection
 ![Collection](./res/collection.png)
-*The Sudokus are stored in a collection and you can play them again.*
+*Sudoku puzzles are stored in a collection, allowing you to replay them.*